Cooptocracy/Documentation/README.md

 A cooperative is "an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned enterprise".

+### who can be a part of coop?

+There isnt any eligibility requirements.